-NHAI Facing Difficulties In Preparation Of DPRs As Companies Not Ready To Accept New Technology: Gadkari
+NHAI facing difficulties in preparation of DPRs as companies not ready to accept new technology: Gadkari

 Addressing the ‘CRISIL India Infrastructure Conclave 2023’, he said big players in the steel and cement industry are indulging in cartelisation to jack-up prices.

-According to Gadkari, rating of companies that make DPRs is a big challenge.
+According to Gadkari, rating of companies who make DPRs is a big challenge.

 “The preparation of DPRs is a big problem for NHAI… There is no perfect DPR anywhere in any project,” Gadkari, who is known for his frank views, said.